Quiz 5 - Water Quality Questions

 2. E: Homeowners often complain that their water contains bad taste, odor or color; corrodes or scales plumbing; stains laundry and sinks; is dirty; or even causes illness to family members.
 Water sampling and analysis can ascertain the cause of many of these complaints and problems.
 In addition, a thorough knowledge of water quality helps to accurately select the kind of treatment and size of equipment necessary to provide safe and palatable water.
 Also, health regulations may require that household water supply systems meet minimum standards for physical, chemical or biological constituents.

-3. B: EPA defines water quality that meets regulations of the Safe Drinking Water Act.
+3. False: The EPA defines water quality that meets regulations of the Safe Drinking Water Act.
 However, any definitions of good quality water or acceptable water quality must include the bias of the individual consumer and the intended use.
 Water that meets EPA safe drinking water limits may not be fully acceptable for washing clothes and dishes, it may not be consumed with pleasure because of the objectionable tastes, odors or color, or home owner may not be entirely content with residual contaminants below the EPS maximum contaminant level.

 4. C: A sanitary survey locates potential sources of water quality degradation in and around the point of the water supply.
 On-site and nearby septic tanks, for example, should call for coliform and nitrate analyses.
 Agricultural practices may indicate specifying pesticides and herbicides scans.
 Older plumbing and solder should draw attention to lead analysis.
 Nearby landfills or city dumps may point to the need for heavy metal and complete drinking water MCL testing.
 Gas stations and industrial complexes that can impact on the water source from gas stations and industrial complexes can trigger volatile organic chemical and/or synthetic organic chemical analyses.